mmstewart/Server-Diagnostic-Application/README.md

 # Notice

 The application is not complete yet, I will be making updates to the code to make the app is completed.

 This application includes a splash screen (Feel free to add your logo or remove it completely) and a navigation drawer.

+For updates, click [here](https://github.com/mmstewart/Server-Diagnostic-Application/blob/master/README.md#update) or see the update link below.

 ## Setup